 Water, electric (30/50 amp service), municipal sewer and WiFi.

 If you drive five miles in either direction, you will be at the lake.
 Army Corp public boat ramps are available in either direction.

 Raystown Lake is a vacation destination area that touches a lot of small towns.
 The lake has 118 miles of shoreline and 8,300 acres of water.
 Raystown Lake is 30 miles long; is the largest lake in Pennsylvania and the largest manmade lake east of the Mississippi River.

 We have a general store.
 We carry the necessary camping food items, as well as ice cream novelties, camping accessories, ice, batteries, wood, t-shirts and sweatshirts.

 The campground has Verizon cell service.
 There are hotspots in the campground.
 The office has a courtesy phone available for your use.

 We offer a swimming pool with 14 deck chairs and a pergola.

 We have a game room and outdoor games.
 We have DVDs and library books that you can check out.
 We also have a play structure for the children and a dog play yard for your pets.
 Bicycles may be ridden if you bring your helmet and safety gear.

-If you have a handicap pass for your vehicle, a golf cart can be used in the campground.
-The holder of the pass must be in the cart.
+Yes.
 A licensed driver must be driving the cart.
 No children or unlicensed drivers may drive the cart.
 If it is seen that the cart is not following the rules, it will not be allowed to be driven in the campground.
 In other words, we do not allow any horsing around on the carts.
 All golf carts must show proof of insurance before they can be used in the campground.